Cultural environments

 - archaeological heritage, including structures, formations and objects made by humans, that are preserved in the landscape, in the soil or under water

-The Ministry of the Environment is responsible for the preparation of legislation concerning the cultural environments, landscape and built heritage.
-We develop and promote renovation construction, the protection of buildings and the management of cultural environment sites in many ways.
+The Ministry of the Environment is responsible for the preparation of legislation concerning the cultural environment, landscape and built heritage.
+We develop and promote renovation construction, the protection of buildings and the management of even the less glamorous cultural environment sites in many ways.

-Management of cultural environments improves the state of our planet and people’s well-being
+Management of cultural environments improves the state of the environment and people’s wellbeing

-The management of cultural environments saves natural resources, maintains biodiversity and helps to achieve both sustainable development and climate goals.
+The maintenance of cultural environments promotes sustainability in diverse ways.
+It saves natural resources, maintains biodiversity, promotes a circular economy and helps to achieve climate targets.
 Demolition of buildings and new construction cause a lot of carbon emissions and consume raw materials.
 This is why it is important to repair and maintain the building stock that already exists.
-Sites such as open landscapes and semi-natural grasslands are highly important for biodiversity.
+Open landscapes and semi-natural meadows, in turn, are highly important for biodiversity.

-Well-managed cultural environments enhance our well-being.
-They can add a very special narrative to a residential area and attract tourists and business.
+Well-managed cultural environments enhance our wellbeing.
+They can add a very special narrative to a residential area and attract residents, tourists and businesses.

 How does the law protect our built heritage?